-Navalny dismisses libel case against him as ‘nonsense’ in day two of Russian trial
+Navalny dismisses libel case against him as ‘nonsense’ in third day of Russian trial

 The prosecutor asked for a fine of just under $13,000 for allegedly libeling an elderly World War II veteran.
 The court adjourned and will deliver its judgment Friday afternoon.

-The case is one of several mounted against him.
-Navalny was given a jail sentence of two years, eight months earlier this month for breaching the terms of a 2014 suspended sentence.
+The case is one of several mounted against Navalny.
+He was given a jail sentence of two years, eight months earlier this month for breaching the terms of a 2014 suspended sentence.
 An appeal is due to be heard Friday morning.

 He faces another trial for alleged embezzlement, carrying a penalty of 10 years in a legal system often criticized for having politicized or corrupt judgments and with a conviction rate of 99 percent.